Divisional Round of the NFL playoffs? That can only mean one thing…..

 Saints @ Seahawks

 You want a prediction?
 Sure, I’ll feed ya baby birds.
 The Seahawks are nearly unbeatable in Seattle; however, they did lose to the Arizona Cardinals at the CLink this season and, as we saw last week in Cincinnati, no home team is safe.
 The Bengals were 8-0 this season at home and basically threw up an air ball against the San Diego Chargers.
 I think that game solidified the “Always bet against Gingers” theory.
 I don’t mean that to be derogatory, but I will not ever bet on Andy Dalton or Jason Garrett in any game that actually means something.
+If you are looking for other smart betting options, there is a new casino online, check it out.

 Basically the message is this: It’s the playoffs, crazy shit tends to happen.
 Do I think the Seahawks are going to lose?
 Hell no. But do I think the Saints are capable of winning in Seattle?
 Sure.
 Anything can happen in the playoffs.
 The Saints are coming off their first road playoff win in team history.
 Read that sentence again.
 THEIR FIRST ROAD WIN EVER IN THE PLAYOFFS.
 How long have the Saints been around?
 Um, forever?
 How is that even possible?